 Hi, my name is Tania Sheko.
-I am a teacher librarian and Director of Library and Information Services at Melbourne High School in Melbourne, Australia.
+I am a teacher librarian at Melbourne High School in Melbourne, Australia.
 I love using connective technologies to create collaborative learning opportunities.

 I believe that we teach best when we continue to evolve through our own learning journey.
 I learn from others wherever they are, and I believe online connections are all about people.